Black History Month activities to do with your children

 • “A man without knowledge of himself and his heritage is like a tree without roots.” —Dick Gregory

-Black History Month acitivities for preschooler's
+Black History Month activities for preschooles

 1).
 Plant seeds and watch them grow

 Progress can sometimes take a long time, where the work of people today impacts people generations from now.
-Planting seeds, and watching them grow and change can be a lovely way to show this process symbolically.
+Planting seeds and watching them grow and change can be a lovely way to show this process symbolically.
 Plant a seed today, and in a few weeks, you’ll have a flower, or in thirty years, you’ll have a 50-foot tall tree.
-To make this idea come alive, watch “How Things Grow on Tab Time” by Tabitha Brown, and teach your little ones patience and determination.
+To make this idea come alive, watch “How Things Grow on Tab Time” by Tabitha Brown and teach your little ones patience and determination.

 2. Learn to Hula Hoop